jhugon/vhdl_libs/README.md

 Learn VHDL
 ==========

-Uses python VUnit package and GHDL.
+Uses python cocotb package to write test/validation in python.
 Use the LLVM backend to GHDL, it's easier.